 - Install the system according to DEP Mitigation Standards and state codes

 - Follow up to make certain the finished system effectively reduces the radon to safe levels

 You should also be certain that your radon testing and remediation professional is licensed and insured to protect yourself from any liability.

-Radon-Rid LLC Provides Experienced and Certified Radon Testing and Remediation
+Radon-Rid, LLC Utilizes Keystone ETS for Experienced and Certified Radon Testing and Inspection

 We know that protecting your family or those who come into your place of business is important to you.
 Making a correct evaluation of the radon levels in your home and determining the proper strategy for mitigating those levels is important to us.
-We have certified, experienced and insured radon testing and remediation specialists on our staff, so you can have peace of mind and healthy bodies.
+We provide certified, experienced and insured radon testing, inspection, and remediation so you can have peace of mind and healthy bodies.
 For a consultation or more information about radon, contact us today.